 1. Free Parking

-Until September 1, 2021 enjoy FREE parking when you come downtown and support participating local restaurants and retailers.
+Enjoy FREE parking when you come downtown and support participating local restaurants and retailers thru June 13.
 Download the ParkMobile app and use the code ParkDTO for up to two hours of free hour parking at any on-street space.
 You can also get up to three hours of free parking with validation in certain City of Orlando parking garages.
 We want to make it easy for you to experience all of these Top 10s.
 Learn more about Park DTO.

 2. Choose Your Move